 NIAID released its “Guidelines for the Diagnosis and Management of Food Allergy in the United States” in 2011.
-This document provides physicians with a uniform set of guidelines to follow for treating patients with food allergies.
+This document provides physicians with a uniform set of guidelines for treating patients with food allergies.
 For example, the guidelines specifically outline the steps to take to diagnose a food allergy, including recommendations on which tests to administer and which tests should not be used.
 Related conditions such as food protein-induced enterocolitis syndrome (FPIES), eosinophilic esophagitis (EoE), and Oral Allergy Syndrome (OAS) are also addressed in the guidelines.

-View a summary for clinicians
+View guidelines summary for clinicians

 NIAID also provides a synopsis of these guidelines for patients and their families to help them work closely with their doctors.

-View a summary for patients>
+View addendum guidelines summary for clinicians

-Additional resources from NIAID:
+Additional Resources from NIAID

 VIDEO: “Understanding Food Allergy”